oryxlabs/PolarDNS/docs/catalogue/cname-fuzzing.md

 ```
 ### Many random CNAME aliases, textual (cnamefuzz1)
+:exclamation:**DEPRECATED**:exclamation: Use an alias with the [nfz](response-modifiers.md#name-fuzzing-generator-nfz) name fuzzer which has more powerful features.
 Respond with many CNAME answers where each answer contains a random string of specified length, made of all kinds of illegal ASCII characters that are likely not allowed in a domain name.

 <table>
 <tr><td>format:</td><td>cnamefuzz1.&lt;NUMBER-OF-CNAMES>.&lt;CNAME-STRING-SIZE>.yourdomain.com</td></tr>